AlvGar9/MLP-sheet-music-genre/README.md

     </li>
 </ul>

-<h3>🖼️ Part 2: Computer Vision Approach — Classification from Sheet Music Images</h3>
+<h3>🖼️ Part 2: Computer Vision Approach, Classification from Sheet Music Images</h3>
 <p>
   This component treats music as a visual medium.
 Sheet music pages, derived from PDF files, are converted into images and fed into Convolutional Neural Networks (CNNs) to visually classify the genre.
 </p>